 One of our promises to each other within the Kyra Teaching School Alliance is that we will be a learning community:

 An associate will be a recognised ‘national expert’ in education.
-All our associate members have committed to supporting Kyra’s strategy and development providing challenge and input to our members annually at Heads’ forums and Steering groups, as well as contributing to our journal.
+All our associate members have committed to supporting Kyra’s strategy and development providing challenge and input to our partners annually at Heads’ forums and Steering groups, as well as contributing to our journal.

 We are delighted to announce our associate members.